jvmahon/HubitatCustom/README.md

 * After this completes, then click on "Save Preferences" and the web page ill now refresh.
 After it refreshes, the "Preferences" area should now show controls for all of the parameters.
 If everything worked right, the controls should show the current settings of your device
 * You should now be able to change / udpate the parameters.

+# Known Problems
+* Operation is a bit dicey when dealing with parameters that are expressed as bitmap fields!.
+This is due to a bug in the Hubitat input control which I've reported to Hubitat.
+What happens is that the bitfield parameter input should allow you to click-select multiple inputs (i.e., to select multipe ones of the "bit" choices), but sometimes it only operates for single choice selectin

 # Advanced Zwave Plus Switch driver - Work in Progress!

 The Advanced Zwave Plus Dimmer driver code was written to be usable for both switches and dimmers.
 The only real difference is which capabilities are left commented / uncommented.
 I plan to add metering support making this "truly" universal, and will then release a switch version (as well as an updated dimmer version).